Alejogb1/job-board/blog-data/how-do-i-enablelogging-for-modelmonitoringalertconfig-in-gcp.md

 id: "how-do-i-enablelogging-for-modelmonitoringalertconfig-in-gcp"
 ---

-alright, let's talk about enabling logging for `modelmonitoringalertconfig` in gcp. it's a common pain point and i've definitely been down this road more times than i'd like to recall. getting those alerts to actually log useful data can feel like pulling teeth sometimes, but it's doable.
+, let's talk about enabling logging for `modelmonitoringalertconfig` in gcp. it's a common pain point and i've definitely been down this road more times than i'd like to recall. getting those alerts to actually log useful data can feel like pulling teeth sometimes, but it's doable.

-first off, understand that the `modelmonitoringalertconfig` itself doesn't directly handle logging. what it *does* do is set up conditions that, when met, *trigger* an alert. that alert, in turn, is what can be logged. the key is to ensure that the *alerting mechanism* is properly configured to send its output somewhere that you can actually look at it, which is usually cloud logging.
+first off, understand that the `modelmonitoringalertconfig` itself doesn't directly handle logging. what it _does_ do is set up conditions that, when met, _trigger_ an alert. that alert, in turn, is what can be logged. the key is to ensure that the _alerting mechanism_ is properly configured to send its output somewhere that you can actually look at it, which is usually cloud logging.

 i've personally messed this up a bunch of times, usually when trying to rush through a setup. in one particularly memorable incident a couple of years back, i was working on a real-time fraud detection model. we had `modelmonitoringalertconfig` configured to catch data drift, but when it triggered, we were getting absolutely no useful information about what went wrong. it took me a good part of a day just to realize that i had missed a tiny little setting in the notification channel setup that was causing the alert to be silently discarded. those kind of things are the most frustrating as the system works but it’s not what you expect. since then i always double, triple check these setups.